 Summer of Smoke – Interdisciplinary Mixed-Methods Research Project

-Saturday, January 23, 2016 marked the first public showcase of preliminary results from the Summer of Smoke interdisciplinary mixed methods research project.
-We were incredibly lucky to have such a wealth of knowledge, experience, and initiative on the speaker's panel.
-Much thanks goes out to Dr. Patrick Scott, former Yellowknives Dene chief Fred Sangris, Climate Change and our Lands in Film research coordinator Jessie MacKenzie, Dr. Courtney Howard of the Canadian Association of Physicians for the Environment, and Dr. James Orbinski of the Balsillie School of International Affairs.
+January 23, 2016 marked the first public showcase of preliminary results from the Summer of Smoke interdisciplinary mixed methods research project.
+We were incredibly lucky to have such a wealth of knowledge, experience, and initiative on the speaker’s panel.
+Much thanks goes out to Dr. Patrick Scott; Fred Sangris, former Chief of the Yellowknives Dene First Nation; Jessie MacKenzie, Climate Change and our Lands in Film research coordinator; Dr. Courtney Howard of the Canadian Association of Physicians for the Environment; and Dr. James Orbinski of the Balsillie School of International Affairs.

 This project is made possible with funding from Health Canada.